Marriage: Marriage license, civil ceremony and registration

 A marriage is usually formalized at a wedding or marriage ceremony.
 The ceremony may be officiated either by a religious official, by a government official or by a state approved celebrant.
-In various European and some Latin American countries, any religious ceremony must be held separately from the required civil ceremony.
+In various European and Latin American countries, any religious ceremony must be held separately from the required civil ceremony.
 Some countries – such as Belgium, Bulgaria, France, the Netherlands, Romania and Turkey – require that a civil ceremony take place before any religious one.
-In some countries – notably the United States, Canada, the United Kingdom, the Republic of Ireland, Norway and Spain – both ceremonies can be held together; the officiant at the religious and civil ceremony also serving as agent of the state to perform the civil ceremony.
+In some countries – notably the United States, Canada, the United Kingdom, Ireland, Norway, and Spain – both ceremonies can be held together; the officiant at the religious and civil ceremony also serving as agent of the state to perform the civil ceremony.
 To avoid any implication that the state is "recognizing" a religious marriage (which is prohibited in some countries) – the "civil" ceremony is said to be taking place at the same time as the religious ceremony.
 Often this involves simply signing a register during the religious ceremony.
 If the civil element of the religious ceremony is omitted, the marriage ceremony is not recognized as a marriage by government under the law.

 Some countries, such as Australia, permit marriages to be held in private and at any location; others, including England and Wales, require that the civil ceremony be conducted in a place open to the public and specially sanctioned by law for the purpose.
 In England, the place of marriage formerly had to be a church or register office, but this was extended to any public venue with the necessary licence.
 An exception can be made in the case of marriage by special emergency license (UK: licence), which is normally granted only when one of the parties is terminally ill.
 Rules about where and when persons can marry vary from place to place.
 Some regulations require one of the parties to reside within the jurisdiction of the register office (formerly parish).

 Each religious authority has rules for the manner in which marriages are to be conducted by their officials and members.
 Where religious marriages are recognised by the state, the officiator must also conform with the law of the jurisdiction.